water-ice-group/plumed_tutorial_mace/04_metaD.md

 ```
 where we define the MACE calculator, PLUMED input, the starting configuration, timestep, and *kT*.

 Run the simulation using `python mace.py`.
 Notice that two additional files will now be output alongside a trajectory and a log file.
-The `COLVAR` file gives details on the values of the two collective variable at each timestep. `HILLS` records the gaussians deposited at eaech step; this will be important for reconstructing the potential energy surface later.
+The `COLVAR` file gives details on the values of the two collective variable at each timestep. `HILLS` records the gaussians deposited at each step; this will be important for reconstructing the potential energy surface later.

 We can use `COLVAR` to build up a picture of what is happening as the metadynamics proceeds.
-We encourage you to plot both $\phi$ and $\theta$ as a function of time to understand which states the molecule occupies and relative proportions.
+We encourage you to plot both $\phi$ and $\theta$ as a function of time to understand which states the molecule occupies and their relative proportions.
 How many transitions have there been between CC, CT, and TT?

 We have set the number of steps in this simulation to be 100,000.
 This should take around 1-2 hours to complete depending on your hardware.
 You can speed up computation by switching `device='cpu'` to `'cuda'`, if GPU computation is available.
 Feel free to increase the number of steps in this simulation to improve the convergence of our profile and obtain more accurate free energies.